Basic instructions can be found within each template.

 age reader is working with the entire set of samples (survey,

-commercial quarter, etc.).
+year, etc.).
 Ages obtained while re-ageing fish from

 the precision subsample are labeled 'test ages.'
 (Note: In the